MatAtBread/nodent/README.md

 If you are using nodent as part of a toolchain with another compiler, you can output the ES5 or ES6 AST is ESTree format:

 	nodent.js --ast myNodentedFile.js

+The testing options `--parseast` and `--minast` output the source as parsed into the AST, before transformation and the minimal AST (without position information) respectively.

 Use within your Node scripts
 ============================